dwyerdevices/projects/readme.md

  - city in the sky lion portal
  - tiles in pla (smooth stone 2x2, walls 2x2, doors)
  - big ornaments
+ - lanterns

 # Transfer to sdcard

 # To Print from card

- - wizards desk
- - alchemist desk
  - owl hat @ 700% scale
+ - cages
+ - lanterns

 # To Finish

  - Beds
  - Moon
- - ornament fit_with_supports

 # To Instagram

  - beds
  - gits logo
+ - ornament fit_with_supports

 # To post to Thingiverse